Kemarin ini sempat ngobrol2 sama om Polar dan om Is tentang

 daily re-supply night flights as blockade runners to the Argentine

-garrison on the Falkland Islands.
-They also performed
+garrison on the

 The British also used their C-130s to support their logistical